Lakebighead/Lakebighead/README.md

 - 👋 Hi, I’m @Lakebighead also known as Aviad
-- 👀 I’m interested in learning how to become a programmer
+- 👀 I’m interested in learning how to become a front-end developer
-- 🌱 I’m currently learning HTML, CSS, Javascript, and Python.
+- 🌱 I’m currently learning HTML, CSS, and Javascript
 - 💞️ I’m looking to collaborate on literally any sort of projects that'll help me improve my coding status.
 - 📫 How to reach me: You can add me on Discord at aviad#0001.
 I also am very active on my twitter which is on my profile.